Last updated: 2026-08-12

 Schema Compare for SQL Server, PostgreSQL, MySQL, and Oracle

 The Schema Compare workspace is engine-aware: it picks up the source and target connection's grammar, generates DDL in the right dialect, and matches objects by their natural identity (schema-qualified names, signatures for overloads).
-Same-engine compare covers every object type listed below; comparing two databases on different engines compares tables in full plus a name-presence inventory of views, procedures, functions, and triggers (see Cross-engine compare & migration).
+Same-engine compare covers every object type listed below on a live database-to-database compare, sequences included: SQL Server, PostgreSQL, and Oracle all enumerate their sequences straight from a live connection, so a changed sequence shows up between two live databases on any of the three.
+MySQL/MariaDB and SQLite have no SEQUENCE concept at all, so there is nothing to compare and no Sequences checkbox is offered (see Tool Limitations below for the two ownership carve-outs).
+Comparing two databases on different engines compares tables in full plus a name-presence inventory of views, procedures, functions, and triggers (see Cross-engine compare & migration).
 Below is what each engine adds beyond the common feature set.

 EngineObject types comparedEngine-specific behavior